zabazakka/menutoday/index.md

 We take your privacy very seriously.

-For more details see [Our Privacy Policy](https://guides.github.com/features/mastering-markdown/).
+For more details see [Our Privacy Policy](https://github.com/zabazakka/menutoday/edit/gh-pages/PrivacyPolicy.txt).

 ### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.
+Having trouble with?
+Contact us at 888-555-1212.
+This is just a placeholder app.